atvpc/atvpc.com/content/pages/howto.md

 	<dt>Driveshafts</dt>
 	<dd>
-		<p>A driveshaft can refer to many different things such as the complete CV axles or propshafts.
-Unfortunately, there is no industry standard that defines what a driveshaft is.
+		<p>A driveshaft can refer to one of a few different parts.
+Industry terms are different from manufacturer to manufacturer.
 For this reason, it is best to avoid using the term "driveshaft" to describe any vehicle part.
-Instead use more specific terms that tend not to be confused such as "complete CV axle" or "propshaft".</p>
+Instead, use more specific terms that tend not to be confused such as "complete CV axle" or "propshaft".</p>
     </dd>

 	<dt>Propshafts</dt>
 	<dd>
 		<p>Propshafts are located between the front and rear differentials.
 Depending on the vehicle, it may have one or two propshafts.
-All wheel drive vehicles that can change between 2WD and 4WD typically have two propshafts.</p>
+2x4 vehicles will only have one propshaft, while 4x4 vehicles will have two.</p>
     </dd>
 </dl>